OtisElevatorCompany/udp_rx/header_format.md

 # udp_rx Header Format

+## Current Header Version
+The current header version is:

+`1.0.0`

+This section will be updated on new releases of udp_rx and is up to date as of version A20.

 ## Description
 udp_rx supports IPv4 and IPv6 and has a variable length header to accommodate the different lengths in addressing. udp_rx also supports multiple IP addresses assigned to a single adapter.
 To support this, a 'sender' IP address can be added to the header to force udp_rx to use that IP address as the sending IP.